Informational Interviews

 • Call or email to explain your request and obtain an appointment.
 Use a personal referral, if possible.

-• Schedule a 30 to 60 minute appointment at his/her convenience.
+• Schedule a 30 to 60 minute appointment at their convenience.

 • If your intent is to make a personal interview appointment, do not let your phone call turn into the actual interview.
-Be sure and ask for directions and parking information.
+If you ae meeting at your contact’s office, make sure you have clear directions and parking information.

 • Written requests for appointments are most effective if followed up by a telephone inquiry to confirm an appointment time.